open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 > - Importing the `go.opentelemetry.io/collector/consumer` which is where the
 >   pipeline's consumer types and interfaces are declared.
 > - Importing the `go.uber.org/zap` package, which is what the Collector uses
->   for it's logging capabilities.
+>   for its logging capabilities.
 > - Added a `zap.Logger` field named `logger` so we can have access to the
 >   Collector's logger reference from within the receiver.
 > - Added a `consumer.Traces` field named `nextConsumer` so we can push the